reallongnguyen/nestjs-vibe-coding/tasks/tasks.md

 4. Optimize queries for performance
 5. Add unit tests for service and repository
 6. Add integration tests for API endpoint

+### Completion Notes

+- Created FollowingFeedService to handle the following feed
+- Added getFollowingIds method to UserFollowService
+- Implemented getContentByAuthors in SocialRepository
+- Created FollowingFeedController with proper endpoint
+- Added support for sorting and pagination
+- Ensured efficient queries with proper filtering
+- Handled edge case when user follows no one
+- Updated module exports to enable cross-module communication

 ---